 The technician shall clean the area when work is completed and take trash upon departure.

 The customer shall acknowledge completed repair by signing a post release.
-This may be signed physically or digitally.
+This may be signed physically or digitally and must be completed in accordance with applicable law.